Details are available online for Spring 2020 Account Refunds. FAQs related to financial aid and billing are listed below.

 Will Satisfactory Academic Progress (SAP) affect my Federal financial aid eligibility?

-The CARES Act provides additional flexibilities to institutions regarding the calculation of SAP.
-We will be, as a result of a qualifying emergency, excluding from the quantitative component of the calculation any attempted credits that were not completed without requiring an appeal.
+The CARES Act allows institutions to exclude from the quantitative component of SAP attempted credits a student was unable to complete as a result of A COVID-19 related circumstance.
 Details on the academic progress criteria established for federal and state financial aid is available on the Academic Grades and Financial Aid webpage.

 How will I receive a refund if eligible?